X

 Learn More

-Belaynew Adugna Endeshaw ’23 leads projects that address the health needs of his community through integrating Indigenous knowledge and local wisdom with scientific bases.
-He researched traditional bone setting, which has a long history in Ethiopia, and found that it should be integrated into the healthcare delivery system because of its wide acceptance.
+Belaynew Adugna Endeshaw ’23 leads projects that address his community’s health needs by blending Indigenous knowledge and local wisdom with scientific approaches.
+He studied traditional bone setting, which has a long history in Ethiopia, and concluded that it should be incorporated into the healthcare system due to its widespread acceptance.

 A woman speaking in front of a microphone while another woman behind her listens.